 I just chatted with some friends today about this September 22nd Facebook F8 conference.
 Sounds like Facebook is aiming to be the next guy in town who’s developer conference is the preferred platform for launching new services.
-You know, like Apple used to doing for launching his Macintosh up to the latest iPad2.
-All the early adopters are lining-up waiting for the “preachers” announcing the long-awaited new product/innovation that Facebook will be launching.
+You know, like Apple used to do for launching his Macintosh up to the latest iPad2.
+All the early adopters are lining up waiting for the “preachers” announcing the long-awaited new product/innovation that Facebook will be launching.

 Will Facebook get into the music streaming?

-It is clear that Facebook want to be a bigger player on the online entertainment field, well at least for music and games.
-As if it weren’t enough, they just made the biggest acquisition in the technology field by acquiring Skype few months ago.
+It is clear that Facebook wants to be a bigger player in the online entertainment field, well at least for music and games.
+As if it weren’t enough, they just made the biggest acquisition in the technology field by acquiring Skype a few months ago.

 While users are still in expect mode, one can’t help but wonder, if, for some reasons, some of the ventures would just “remain in the box” if we refer to Facebook’s acquisition of FriendFeed that hasn’t shown yet a major integration change so far.

 How does this all relate to this blog’s theme in fact?